 Is Netflix a good investment?

 This is my fourth post about the FAANG stocks.
-N stands for Netflix and in this analysis I will look into the company and determine if it should be part of your portfolio, and at what price
+N stands for Netflix and in this analysis, I will investigate the company and determine if it should be part of your portfolio, and at what price.

 This is not a financial advice.
 I am not a financial advisor and I only do these post in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.

 Since I have attended the workshop with Phil Town, I have decided to change the layout of my analyses a bit.
-I will do some more calculations and also briefly go through why the company has meaning to me.
+I will do some more calculations and briefly go through why the company has meaning to me.
 I have changed the format of the analysis a bit to try to make it shorter and with less numbers.
 If you want to read more about how I evaluate a company, please go to "MY STRATEGY" on my website.

 For full disclosure, I should mention that I don't own shares in Netflix, and never have.
-I really like Netflix and I have been a customer for many years but recently cancelled the subscriptions due to price hikes.
+I really like Netflix as customer though and I have been a customer for many years but recently cancelled the subscriptions due to price hikes.
 It used to be my favorite of the streaming services as I like that they have movies and series from all over the world, but I have since switched to HBO as it is cheaper.
 However, even though I like the company, I will stay objective in this analysis.
-I just wanted to give you full disclosure before I continue with the analysis.

-We have determined that Netflix has a brand moat albeit a bit weaker than we would like.
-However, we really do like the management.
-Now let us look into the big five numbers in order to see if Netflix does live up to our requirements for a strong moat.
-In case you want an explanation about what the big five numbers are, you can have a look at "MY STRATEGY" on the website.
+I believe that Netflix has a brand moat albeit a bit weaker than we would like.
+However, I really like the management.
+Now let us investigate the numbers to see if Netflix does live up to our requirements for a strong moat.
+In case you want an explanation about what the numbers are, you can have a look at "MY STRATEGY" on the website.

-Another important thing to look into is debt, and we want to see if a business has a reasonable debt that can be paid off within 3 years.
-Doing the calculation on Netflix, I can see that Netflix has 5,73 years earnings in debt, which is higher than I would like.
-You can in some situations accept this amount of debt.
-It could be a combination of the five numbers being great and the debt being due to a purchase of some kind.
+Another important thing to investigate is debt, and we want to see if a business has a reasonable debt that can be paid off within 3 years.
+Doing the calculation on Netflix, I can see that Netflix has 2,87 years earnings in debt, which is acceptable.
+It is quite a positive number as Netflix used to have a lot more debt.

 Like every other company, Netflix is facing some risks.
 The most obvious risks come from competitors such as HBO (AT&T), Amazon Prime and Disney+.
 As I wrote in the paragraph about the moat, I believe the streaming industry is very competitive and it is hard to keep competitors away, as you don't a have such a strong moat that keeps your customers from changing from one company to another.
 During 2021 Netflix has 222 million paying customers compared to 179 million on Disney+, however, Disney is narrowing the gap.
 Netflix has determined that they have 800-900 million households around the world as potential customers.
 India is the largest potential market, but Netflix cannot seem to get a footing in India.
 To try to get more Indian customers aboard, Netflix has lowered the subscription fee in India.
 Macroeconomic factors.
 In their latest letter to shareholders, management mentioned inflation, sluggish economic growth and geopolitical events as things that could have an impact on their business.
 Right now, all of this is reality with high inflation, underwhelming economic growth and a war in Europe.
 The question is how long it will last.

 All right, we have gone through the numbers, potential and risk regarding Netflix, and now it is time for us to calculate a price for Netflix.
-In order to calculate price, we will need numbers that I have explained in the "MY STRATEGY" section of the website.
+To calculate price, we will need numbers that I have explained in the "MY STRATEGY" section of the website.
 I do not want to go through the whole calculation here.
-I chose to use a EPS at 5, which is just between the EPS from 2019 and 2020.
+I chose to use an EPS at 8, which is between the EPS from 2020 and 2021.
 I chose a Estimated future EPS growth rate of 15 (which is usually the highest possible growth rate I use, and one Netflix expects to grow with), Estimated future PE 30 (which the double of the growth rate, as the historically PE for Netflix has been higher) and we already have the minimum acceptable return rate on 15 %.
-Doing the calculations by using the formula I described in "MY STRATEGY", we come up with the sticker price (some call it fair value or intrinsic value) of $150, and we want to have a margin of safety on 50 % , so we will divide it by 2 meaning that we want to buy Netflix at price of $75 (or lower obviously), if we use the Margin of Safety price.
+Doing the calculations by using the formula I described in "MY STRATEGY", we come up with the sticker price (some call it fair value or intrinsic value) of $240, and we want to have a margin of safety on 50 % , so we will divide it by 2 meaning that we want to buy Netflix at price of $120 (or lower obviously), if we use the Margin of Safety price.

 Our second way to calculate a buy price is the TEN CAP price, which is also explained at "MY STRATEGY".
-In order to do so, we need some numbers from their financial statements, keep in mind that all numbers are in millions.
-The operating Cash Flow last year was 2.427,08.
-The Capital Expenditures was 497,92.
+To do so, we need some numbers from their financial statements, keep in mind that all numbers are in millions.
+The operating Cash Flow last year was 392,61.
+The Capital Expenditures was 524,58.
 I tried to look through their annual report to see, how much of the capital expenditures were used on maintenance.
-I wasn't able to find it though, so as a rule of thumb, you expect 70 % of the capital expenditures to be used on maintenance, meaning we will use 348,54 in our further calculations.
-The Tax Provision was 437,95.
-We have 443,4 outstanding shares.
-Hence, the calculation will be like this: (2.427,08 - 348,54 +437,95) / 443,4 x 10 = $56,75 in TEN CAP price.
+I couldn't find it though, so as a rule of thumb, you expect 70 % of the capital expenditures to be used on maintenance, meaning we will use 367,21 in our further calculations.
+The Tax Provision was 723,88.
+We have 443,1 outstanding shares.
+Hence, the calculation will be like this: (392,61 - 367,21 + 723,88) / 443,1 x 10 = $16,9 in TEN CAP price.

 The last calculation is the PAYBACK TIME.
 It is also described in "MY STRATEGY".
-With the Free Cash Flow Per Share at 4,25 and a growth rate of 15 %, if you want your purchase back in 8 years, the PAYBACK TIME price is $67,09.
+However, with the Free Cash Flow Per Share that is negative, it is not possible to make this calculation.